 The TO will advise the Contractor in the Contract of any enclosed work area which is deemed by the Employer to be an actual or potential confined space.
-If the Contactor's risk assessment shows that an area is an actual or potential confined space as defined in country specific regulations - either resulting from the in service conditions or created by the work or any substances to be used - then a suitable SSoW shall be agreed.
+If the Contactor's risk assessment shows that an area is an actual or potential confined space as defined in country specific regulations such as the Confined Spaces Regulations in the UK - either resulting from the in-service conditions or created by the work or any substances to be used - then a suitable SSoW shall be agreed.
 This may include preparation and issue of a permit if the confined space hazard is process derived.